Getting rid of the clutter seems overwhelming, but just 15 minutes a day devoted to decluttering your home makes a big difference!

 My Simpler Life has a very similar declutter calendar.
 I actually download hers every single January, and have every intention to use it.
 It just never became a habit that stuck, though.

-But this month I am inspired, like I mentioned before.
 I like the idea of giving 15 minutes of my daily time to just quickly organizing a small area of my home.

 The problem with organizing projects is that they don’t stay perfectly organized forever.
 So staying on top of it on a daily basis is important.